mw-hrastega/jenkins-matlab-plugin/CONFIGDOC.md

 }
 ```

 MATLAB exits with exit code 0 if the specified script, function, or statement executes successfully without error.
 Otherwise, MATLAB terminates with a nonzero exit code, which causes the stage to fail.
 If you properly react to the resulting MATLAB execution exception, the remaining stages of your Pipeline can still run and your build can succeed.
 Otherwise, Jenkins terminates the build in the current stage and marks it as a failure.
-To ensure that the stage fails in certain conditions, use the [`assert`](https://www.mathworks.com/help/matlab/ref/assert.html) or [`error`](https://www.mathworks.com/help/matlab/ref/error.html) functions.

 When you use the `runMATLABCommand` step, all of the required files must be on the MATLAB search path.
 If your script or function is not in the root of your repository, you can use the [`addpath`](https://www.mathworks.com/help/matlab/ref/addpath.html), [`cd`](https://www.mathworks.com/help/matlab/ref/cd.html), or [`run`](https://www.mathworks.com/help/matlab/ref/run.html) functions to ensure that it is on the path when invoked.
 For example, to run `myscript.m` in a folder `myfolder` located in the root of the repository, you can specify the `runMATLABCommand` step like this:

 `runMATLABCommand 'addpath('myfolder'), myscript'`

 ### Use the runMATLABTests Step
 Use the `runMATLABTests` step in your Pipeline to run the tests in your MATLAB project and generate artifacts.
-By default, MATLAB includes any files in your project that have a `Test` label.
-If your Pipeline does not leverage a MATLAB project or uses a MATLAB release before R2019a, then MATLAB includes all tests in the root of your repository, including its subfolders.
+By default, the plugin includes any test files in your [MATLAB project](https://www.mathworks.com/help/matlab/projects.html) that have a `Test` label.
+If your Pipeline does not use a MATLAB project, or if it uses a MATLAB release before R2019a, then the plugin includes all tests in the root of your repository or in any of its subfolders.

 For example, in your `Jenkinsfile`, define a Declarative Pipeline to run the tests in your project.